 You are probably familiar with the term Game Theory, but do you know what it actually means?
-Read on, because you will quickly understand the advantages of this mathematical concept, or AI Repricing on Amazon, to sellers.
+Read on, because you will quickly understand the advantages of this mathematical concept or as we like to call it, AI Repricing on Amazon.

 Game Theory and John Nash

-What it comes down to, is that if four men are in a bar with four women.
-They all want to dance with the hot blond one.
-If they decide to all try to go for her, there is a significant chance that none of the guys will end up dancing at all.
-Because the other women don’t want to be the second choice.
-Best case scenario, three of them will sit lonely at the bar, and only one of the guys will get to dance with the blond girl.
+What it comes down to is, if four men are in a bar with four women, they will likely all want to dance with the “hot blonde” one (Nash’s words not Seller Snap’s).
+If they all decide to pursue her, there is a significant chance that none of the guys will end up dancing at all.
+Because the other women don’t want to be second choice.
+Best case scenario, three of them will sit lonely at the bar, and only one of the guys will get to dance with the sought after blonde girl.

 Better to Dance Together than Not to Dance at All

 Game Theory tells the men to each pick a different girl to dance with.
-This way chances are high that all four women and all four men get to spend their evening close to a woman.
-No one feels like second choice and no-one gets rejected.
-Three men might not be dancing with their hot blondie, but at least they are dancing.
+This way chances are high that all four women and all four men get to spend their evening with a partner.
+No one feels like the second choice and no one gets rejected.
+Three men might not be dancing with their desired partner, but at least they are dancing.

 How to Dance in Amazon Price Wars

-If you aim always to win the buy box (or always go for the hot blond girl), then this will usually result in a price war (only one guy gets to dance, and chances are that it’s not you).
-Other sellers will quickly react to your drop in price, and the buy box price will go down fast.
+If you aim to always win the Buy Box (or always go for the hot blonde girl), then this will usually result in a price war (only one guy gets to dance, and chances are that it’s not you).
+Other sellers will quickly react to your drop in price, and the Buy Box price will quickly decrease.
 A race to the bottom is on.

-To automate this repricing process, the majority of professional Amazon sellers are using some form of repricing software.
-They apply complex rules or use artificial intelligence machine learning.
-Game Theory repricing on Amazon in other words.
+To automate this repricing process, the majority of professional Amazon sellers are using some form of a repricing software.
+They apply complex rules or alternatively, use artificial intelligence machine learning; Game Theory repricing on Amazon in other words.

-Today, you stand little chance of competing against other FBA sellers if you are not using some form of repricing software.
-These softwares change your price every few minutes, but unfortunately, it becomes an impossible task when doing it manually.
+Today, you stand little chance of competing against other FBA sellers if you are not using some form of a repricing software.
+Amazon repricers change the price of your product continuously, thus, unfortunately, it becomes an impossible task when doing it manually.
 With that, come two more disadvantages:

 - Your repricing decisions quickly affect the repricing decisions of other sellers.

-- If you aim always to win the buy box, then this will usually result in a price war.
+- If you aim to always win or dominate the Buy Box, then this will most likely result in a price war.

 How does AI Repricing on Amazon Work?

-By collecting data – on pricing for example, directly from Amazon it’s possible to predict the behavior of the competition.
+By collecting data from Amazon – on pricing, for example, it’s possible to predict the behavioral changes in your competition.
 With a superior repricing tool that always seeks the optimal strategy for each Amazon listing, AI automatically applies the best approach for each specific situation.

 Here’s Where Game Theory Comes In

-The behavior of Amazon sellers using a rule-based repricer can be described as the seller trying to do what is best for him short term.
-However, he ignores the fact that selling on Amazon doesn’t just involve one cycle of price changes.
+The behavior of Amazon sellers using a rule-based repricer can be described as the seller trying to do what is best for them short term.
+However, they ignore the fact that selling on Amazon doesn’t just involve one cycle of price changes.

 Examples of AI Repricing on Amazon

 AI will mirror the behavior of the competitor by reducing the price until the reset point.
-This is usually the point at which you win the buy box 50% of the time.
+This is usually the point at which you win the Buy Box 50% of the time.
 When this happens, the repricer will increase the price to your maximum.
-You will temporarily lose the buy box while waiting for your competitor to raise his price.
-Then the process will start again, ultimately resulting in the highest possible buy box price.
+You will temporarily lose the Buy Box while waiting for your competitor to raise price.
+Then the process will start again, ultimately resulting in the highest possible Buy Box price.

 How to apply AI on your Amazon storefront?

 The Seller Snap platform offers an advanced AI solution for repricing on Amazon as described in this article.
-In our opinion, AI-powered game theory repricing is the best solution to ensuring optimal sales on Amazon.
-However, as with any AI product, there will be scenarios for which the AI is not the most suitable strategy.
+In our opinion, AI-powered Game Theory repricing is the best solution to ensure optimal sales on Amazon.
+However, as with any AI product, there will be scenarios where the AI is not the most suitable strategy.
 In this case, you might achieve better results by applying a simple rule-based repricer.
-This is why in our system, you can switch between AI and rule-based methods very quickly at all times.
+This is why Seller Snap built a system that allows sellers to switch between AI and rule-based methods very quickly at all times.

 Want to try out Game Theory Repricing?
 We offer all sellers a FREE 15-day trial!
 Request yours here.